---

 });

-You can delete documents within Cloud Firestore using the delete method on a DocumentReference:
+You can delete documents within Cloud Firestore using the `deleteDoc` method with a [`DocumentReference`](https://invertase.github.io/react-native-firebase/_react-native-firebase/firestore/modular/deleteDoc.html):

 console.log('User deleted!');